felipenoris/XLSX.jl/docs/src/formatting.md

     In Excel, conditional formats are dynamic.
 If the cell values change, the formats are updated based on application of the condition to the new values.

-    The examples of conditional formatting given here are static.
+    The examples of conditional formatting given here are mainly static.
 They apply formatting based on the current cell values, but the formats are then static regardless of updates to cell values.
 They can be updated by re-running the conditional formatting functions described but otherwise remain unchanged.

+    Some dynamic conditional formatting is possible, using Excel native functions, but the range of functions is currently more limited than Excel itself can provide.

 ### Static conditional formats